marvinlabs/customer-area/readme.txt

 **Add-on changes**

-* New: the authentication forms add-on now plays nice with Peters' login redirect plugin for even more control
+* New: *Authentication forms* - now plays nice with Peters' login redirect plugin for even more control
-* New: project property updates are now logged (progress, dates, etc.)
+* New: *Projects* - project property updates are now logged (progress, dates, etc.)
+* New: *Protect post types* - brand new add-on to protect external custom post types (from other plugins)
+* New: *ACF Integration* - updated supported version of ACF to 4.4.1
+* Fix: *Front-office publishing* - the "page created" message was displayed twice
+* Fix: *Conversations* - fix PHP error in template file to list replies
+* Fix: *Managed groups* - PHP warning in the group edition page and support for WPCA 6.1
+* Fix: *Additional Owner Types* - support for WPCA 6.1
+* Fix: *Tasks* - support for WPCA 6.1

 = 6.0.0 (2015/03/10) =